Shaping a safer future

-Infections such as flu, urine infections and diarrhoea are unfortunately common among people living in care homes and can often lead to severe illness requiring hospital treatment.
+Infections, such as flu, urine infections, and diarrhoea, are common among people living in care homes, and can often lead to severe illness requiring hospital treatment.

 The COVID-19 pandemic brought into focus the urgent need for better evidence and innovative approaches to protect those living and working in care homes from infection.